StephenOTT/forms-manager/README.md

 1. If required to use confirmation authentication (to perform a sensitive action), then we do JWT + Password login on the endpoint.
 1. Shiro Annotations supported through Micronaut SecurityRule beans
 1. Issue with performance on Paging Predicate for Hazelcast: https://github.com/hazelcast/hazelcast/issues/10828.
 A replacement of the Hazelcast query engine is supposed to be introduced for 4.1/4.2 that would "fix" this issue.
 Timeline is ~Fall 2020.
+1. Users are owned by a Tenant.
+A user can have access to many tenants (through permissions), but lives in only one tenant.
+1. A Administrative users or users who control multiple tenants will still have a "home tenant" to which they log in with (where they user exists), and then their permissions provide which tenants they can access.

 questions
 1. Member selection for distributed tasks: To only have specific nodes work on specific tasks.